 Step 8.
 Monitor the engraving process:

-While the Cricut Maker engraves the design onto the acrylic, watch the process closely to ensure it runs smoothly and without any issues such as slipping or skipping.
+As the Cricut Maker engraves the design onto the acrylic, closely observe the process to ensure it runs smoothly and without issues such as slipping or skipping.

-After the engraving process is complete, carefully remove the acrylic plate from the machine.
-Remove any residue or residue on the surface of the acrylic with a mild cleaner and a soft cloth.
+Once the engraving process is complete, carefully remove the acrylic sheet from the device.
+Remove any residue or debris from the surface of the acrylic with a mild cleaning agent and a soft cloth.

-• Uneven engraving depth: Make sure the acrylic plate is flat and firmly fixed to prevent slipping during the engraving process.
+- Uneven engraving depth: Make sure the acrylic sheet is flat and securely fixed to prevent slipping during the engraving process.

-• Inaccurate design placement: Double-check the position of the design in Design Space and make sure it is properly aligned on the acrylic plate before engraving.
+- Inaccurate design placement: Double-check the position of the design in Design Space and make sure it is properly aligned on the acrylic sheet before engraving.

 Expert tips for engraving acrylic with Cricut Maker:

-1. Use high-resolution, vector-based designs for crisp, detailed engravings.
+- Use high-resolution and vector-based designs for crisp and detailed engravings.

-2. Perform a test run on a small piece of acrylic to optimize the settings before engraving the final design.
+- Perform a test run on a small piece of acrylic to optimize settings before engraving the final design.

-3. Experiment with different engraving depths and speeds to achieve different visual effects on acrylic.
+- Experiment with different engraving depths and speeds to achieve various visual effects on acrylic.

 Step 1.
 Gather the necessary tools and materials: